-11 Great Burgers in the Capital Region You Might Not Know About
+11 Great Burgers in the Albany Area You Might Not Know About

 There is certainly no shortage of burger joints in the Albany area with Smashburger, BurgerFi, Burger 21, Crave, and many other burger-centric places scattered throughout the region.